Casabona: History

-In 1300, it was the last town in the fiefs of the Abenante family; in 1472, it was passed to Diego di Cavaniglia, count of Montella.
-After the invasion of the Kingdom of Naples by Charles VIII of France, it was sold to the House of Barcelona.
+An early reference to the town dates to 1198, when Pope Innocent III penned a letter to a certain Nicodemus in order to confirm the existence of certain assets in the "territory of Casabona".
+By 1300, Casabona was the last town in the fiefs of the Abenante family; in 1472, it was passed to Diego di Cavaniglia, count of Montella.
+After the Kingdom of Naples was invaded by Charles VIII of France, the town was sold to the House of Barcelona.